 What is blepharospasm?

+Blepharospasm can be a disabling condition, which can go onto effect other facial muscles.
+In fact, 30% of patients also experience involuntary tongue, mouth and neck movements.
 This can give the appearance of lip and mouth movements or tongue and jaw spasm.
-The condition can have a significant impact on an individual’s vision and, occasionally, the muscles of the larynx (voice-box) can become affected, producing a hoarse or whispering voice.
+Benign essential blepharospasm can have a significant impact on an individual’s vision and, occasionally, the muscles of the larynx (voice-box) can become affected, producing a hoarse or whispering voice.

 What causes blepharospasm?

 The causes of blepharospasm are complex.
 There is certainly a genetic predisposition and many patients will report a family history, including chronic irritation of the eyes.
 This is usually in the form of blepharitis or dry eyes.
 It is thought that chronic eye irritation can induce a maladaptive reflex response, allowing the normal blinking reflex to assume a life of its own and overwhelm the normal functioning of the blink reflex.

 Our recent research at Moorfields Eye Hospital in London has also shown that blepharospasm patients have an underlying abnormality in the nerve layer of the corneal epithelium (the outer layer of the cornea of the eye) and associated decreased sensitivity of the ocular surface.
 Similar sensory abnormalities have been identified in other dystonias and neurological movement disorders, in which sustained or repetitive muscle contractions result in twisting or abnormal fixed postures.
 This suggests that decreased sensory stimulation to the brain can cause an input/output mismatch, which can cause blepharospasm.